openfootball/deutschland/README.md

 ## Build Your Own `football.db` Copy

-Use the `sportdb` command line tool to build your own `football.db` copy from the plain text fixtures.
+Use the `sportdb` command line tool to build your own `football.db` copy from the plain text data sets.
 [More »](http://openfootball.github.io/build.html)

 ## Questions?
 Comments?